-The US firm’s successful expansion into many different countries, including the UK, raises important questions about the regulation of technology-dependent businesses.
+The US firm’s successful expansion into many different countries raises important questions about the regulation of technology-dependent businesses.
 Some tough decisions will need to be made, says Thomas Hastings.

 US technology firm Uber continues to attract controversy, with the firm’s notoriety coming hot on the heels of near-constant technological and territorial expansions.

 The concept at the heart of Uber’s model is simple yet highly effective: a smartphone app which pairs users with a cab at the stroke of a few soft key buttons.
 The success of this model – and the spread of smartphones more generally across the globe – is testified by the firm’s expansion into nearly 60 countries and more than 300 cities worldwide.
 Further validation of the Uber model is provided by the growing list of like-minded companies offering similar services (witness the ‘Uberification’ of Lyft, Haxi and Curb).

 Investors are also keen: in July earlier this summer Uber achieved a record valuation for a venture-backed firm of around US$51 billion.
 Given all this undoubted business success – and the seeming rise of customer demand – why, then, does controversy follow Uber?

 Despite the convenience offered by the app-based approach to finding and taking a taxi, there remains a long list of negatives associated with Uber’s business model and its associated consequences.
 Perhaps most obviously, Uber has drawn criticism as another tax-avoiding US firm, part-owned by Goldman Sachs, skimming money from host economies.
 Of course, it is easy to agree that not paying tax is wrong, but it’s notoriously harder to challenge, especially as a hard-pressed consumer (Amazon and Starbucks, to name but two apparently tax-avoiding firms, continue to do a roaring trade).